veloblank/js-basics-data-types-readme-v-000/README.md

 what data types we're dealing with. `typeof` accepts one argument, the piece of data that we'd like to know the _type of_.

+> **CAREFUL** `typeof` is an operator, just like `+` or `!`.
+We get used to operators being only one character, but JavaScript (and many other languages) have operators with more than character.
+As such, **we don't need parentheses with `typeof`**.
+That said, JavaScript also supports `()` after `typeof`, but it's commonly not done.

 ## Identify JavaScript's Seven Basic Data Types

 ### Numbers

-Unlike other programming languages that divide numbers up into integers, decimals, doubles, floats, and so on, JavaScript only has a single, all- encompassing `number` type:
+Some programming languages divide numbers up into integers, decimals, doubles, floats, and so on.
+They do this so that they can have higher _precision_ in their calculations.
+In a banking application or airplane wing engineering application we want our interest rate or the curve of the wing to be
+***as accurate as possible***.
+For good reason: we want to make sure we get paid or have a safe plane!
+When JavaScript was created, this level of precision was not thought to be a thing that would be needed, so JavaScript only has a single, all- encompassing `number` type:

 ```js